 Here’s to hoping that the competition once again nurtures the band culture in Pakistan and bring us fresh new playlists for our evening drives and sets for the gym.
 We’re definitely excited!

 Cover Image Source: Pepsi

-This post has been sponsored by Pepsi.
+This post has been made in partnership with Pepsi.